-One of the most popular destinations for UK schools, Normandy covers a number of subjects, including Languages, History, Art and Cuisine.
+Voyager's school tour of Normandy is one of the most popular destinations for our UK schools as it covers a number of subjects, including languages, history, art and cuisine.

-Your pupils will enjoy activities such as canoeing, archery, fencing, bread-making, assault course and climbing while they learn French at the same time.
+On Voyager's school trip, pupils will enjoy activities such as canoeing, archery, fencing, bread-making, assault course and climbing while they learn French at the same time.
 Everything we do for you at the Château involves practical, spoken French at an appropriate level for your group.
-You will spend the remainder of your time visiting your choice of Normandy’s broad range of historical and cultural attractions.
-We arrange all your visits for you and you will be accompanied to every venue by your dedicated native French speaking animateur – all you need to do is let us know where you would like to go.
+You will spend the remainder of the school tour visiting your choice of Normandy’s broad range of historical and cultural attractions.
+We arrange all your visits for you and you will be accompanied to every venue by a dedicated native French-speaking animateur – all you need to do is let us know where you would like to go.

 If you are in the area this year, perhaps on another school trip, please feel free to drop in at the Château.
 We have an open door policy and would welcome the opportunity to show you how we do things.
-Just give us a call!
+Just give us a call on 01273 827327.

-The excursions form an important part of your tour, giving your students the chance to really explore the history and culture of Normandy, talking to our native French speaking staff and the locals.
-We also provide more structure with our worksheets which will engage and focus your students in the particular environment, be it the local market or the D-Day Landing Beaches.
-Your dedicated tour manager has local knowledge which will enable you to be more at ease.
+The excursions form an important part of your school tour, giving your students the chance to really explore the history and culture of Normandy, talking to our native French speaking staff and the locals.
+We also provide more structure with our worksheets which will engage and focus your students when they go on local excursions, be it the local market or the D-Day

 Arromanches and Caen